jejacobs23/osteo-RNA-Seq-Workflow/README.md

 The reference_fasta_file(s) is provided as either a comma-separated list of Multi-FASTA formatted files OR a directory name.
 If a directory name is specified, RSEM will read all files with suffix .fa or .fasta in this directory.
 The reference name is the name of the reference used (in this case "human_ensembl").
 RSEM will generate several reference-related files that are prefixed by this name.
 This name can contain path info (e.g., "/ref/human_ensembl").

-The "--gtf" option tells RSEM to assum that "reference_fasta_file(s)" contains the sequence of a genome, and it will extract transcript reference sequences using the gene annotations specified in the GTF file.
+The "--gtf" option tells RSEM to assume that "reference_fasta_file(s)" contains the sequence of a genome, and it will extract transcript reference sequences using the gene annotations specified in the GTF file.
 ```
 RSEM_INDEX_DIR=<path to directory where you want the RSEM index files to be saved>
 FASTA=<path to directory containing the hg38 genome files downloaded in Step 1>"/Homo_sapiens.GRCh38.dna.toplevel.fa"